abinit/abinit/INSTALL_MacOS.md

 # How to install ABINIT on Mac OS

-This file describes how to install ABINIT on Mac OS :
+This file describes how to install ABINIT on MacOS:

  - Using the Homebrew package manager
  - Using the MacPorts package manager